astronomer/docs/astro/install-azure-hybrid.md

 - Optional.
 Your preferred maximum node count.
 The default is 20.
 - Optional.
 Your custom CIDR ranges for Astronomer service connections.
 The default is `172.20.0.0/19`.

-See [Azure resource reference](resource-reference-azure-hybrid.md) for default and supported cluster configurations.
+See [Azure resource reference](resource-reference-azure-hybrid.md) for all supported cluster configurations.

 ## Astronomer support creates the cluster